 This section needs to be deleted, only used for submission purposes (misspelled): Dialated Veins Sclerptherapy

 Reticular veins are also referred to as ‘blue veins’ or ‘feeder veins.’
-This condition occurs when dilated veins allow the outgoing blood to flow the opposite direction (backward).
-This increase in the pressure causes the veins to become enlarged.
-They can also twist and cause green or blue lines beneath the skin, which often creates an unsightly marbling effect.
+This condition occurs when dilated veins allow the outgoing blood to flow in the opposite direction (backward).
+This increase in pressure causes the veins to become enlarged.
+They can also twist and cause green or blue lines beneath the skin, often creating an unsightly marbling effect.

 Reticular Veins: What You Need to Know